 A new Digital Portal will be developed under this fund which will enable companies to assess their digital readiness and will be used to signpost to eco-system supports for digitalisation.
 The Digital Portal will be used to highlight the opportunities and the enterprise supports available for Digitalisation, including those funded as part of the Digital Transition Fund and others (such as the LEO Trading Online Voucher, Online Retail Scheme and LEO Digital Start programmes).

-The fund will also be used to provide direct grant support to industry.
-The grant supports available for this first call for projects are detailed below.
+The Digital Transition Fund is being used to fund a network of Digital Innovation Hubs as well as providing direct grant support to industry.
+The grant supports available are detailed below.

 Grant funding to industry